Kitware/ParaView/Documentation/release/ParaView-5.10.0.md

 ## NIST SAVG file format reader

-A reader for the SAVG file format, developed by the High Performance Computing and Visualization Group at NIST, an ASCII format supporting definition of primitives likes points, lines, and polygons.
+ParaView now includes a reader for the SAVG file format, developed by the High Performance Computing and Visualization Group at the National Institute of Standards and Technology.
+SAVG is an ASCII format supporting definition of primitives likes points, lines, and polygons.

 ## SEP reader enhancements